8th Parliament of Singapore

 The 8th Parliament of Singapore was a meeting of the Parliament of Singapore.
 Its first session commenced on 6 January 1992 and was prorogued on 6 December 1993.
 It commenced its second session on 10 January 1994 and was dissolved on 16 December 1996.

-The members of the 8th Parliament were elected in the 1991 general election.
-Parliament was controlled by a People's Action Party majority, led by Prime Minister Goh Chok Tong and his cabinet.
-The Speaker was Tan Soo Khoon.
-The de facto Leader of the Opposition was Chiam See Tong until he resigned as secretary-general of the Singapore Democratic Party on 17 May 1993, and was replaced by Ling How Doong, chairman of his party.
+The members of the Eighth Parliament were elected in the 1991 general election.
+Parliament was controlled by a People's Action Party majority, led by Prime Minister Goh Chok Tong and his Cabinet.
+Tan Soo Khoon served as Speaker.
+The de facto Leader of the Opposition was Chiam See Tong until he resigned as secretary-general of the Singapore Democratic Party on 17 May 1993, with SDP chairman Ling How Doong taking his place afterwords.

+Businessmen Chia Shi Teck and Robert Chua, surgeon Kanwaljit Soin, physician Toh Keng Kiat, unionist Tong Kok Yeo, and law professor Walter Woon were appointed for two-year terms as Nominated Members of Parliament on 7 September 1992.
+Soin and Woon would go on to serve another two terms, alongside unionist John de Payva, businessmen Imram Mohamed and Stephen Lee, and academic Lee Tsao Yuan.
+All six incumbent NMPs would be re-appointed on 7 September 1996 to serve for the remaining three months of the Eighth Parliament.

+The Eighth Parliament Lim Chee Onn of Marine Parade GRC, Ong Teng Cheong of Toa Payoh GRC, and Tay Eng Soon of Eunos GRC vacate their seats.
+Of these three, only Lim's seat was replaced by a by-election, while the other two were left vacant.

-At roughly five years, this term had the longest tenure in Singapore history.
-With Ng Kah Ting's departure, Lee Kuan Yew became the last MP from the inaugural Parliament to remain in Parliament; he would eventually die in office in 2015.
+With a tenure of around five years, the Eighth Parliament was the longest in Singapore history.
+With Ng Kah Ting's departure, Senior Minister Lee Kuan Yew became the last MP from the First Parliament to remain in office.